A measure of choice irrationality based on opposite judgements: Introduction

+In the works mentioned above, the rationalization of the DM's choice is determined by complex utility functions, which depend on several variables describing the observed behavioral phenomenon.
+However, as remarked in \cite{HarstadSelten2013}, economic agents usually struggle in quantitative decision making, and the may not be efficient maximizers.
+Moreover, the theoretical settings on which such models are grounded hardly allow for measuring the rationality of the observed choices.
+Thus, I introduce a multi-self model of choice in which the DM mediates between her preference, and the opposite one, by moving the first $i$ alternatives to the bottom of her current evaluation, in reverse order.
+This process generates a collection of linear orders, called \textit{compromises on the preference}, which reproduce the amplitude of the DM's trade-off between her judgment and its opposite, and explain the observed choice.
+The following examples illustrate such pattern.

+\begin{example}[Bad temptation, \citealt{RavidSteverson2021}] A DM on diet chooses an afternoon snack.
+The DM's refrigerator contains some combination of the following foods: a healthy and unappetizing yogurt (${y}$), a quite unhealthy and inviting sorbet ($s$), and a highly unhealthy and highly tempting ice cream $i$.
+The DM's choice $c\colon \X\to X$, with $X=\{s,y,i\}$ is defined by

+When the yogurt is paired with the ice-cream or the sorbet, and the sorbet is paired with the ice-cream, the DM's follows her diet $\rhd$, defined by $y\rhd s\rhd i.$ However, when all the alternatives are offered, she is tempted, and, to satisfy a bit her appetite, follows the compromise $\rhd_1$ such that $s\rhd_1 i\rhd_1 y$, in which $y$ is disregarded, and $s$ is on top. \end{example}

-\begin{example} Consider a set $X=\{h,mh,ml,l\}$ of projects that, if successfully completed, ensure respectively high ($h$), medium-high ($mh$), medium-low ($ml$), and low (l) gains.
-Projects demand increasing skills, but they also generate proportional losses, if they are not accomplished.
-The DM possesses the abilities that would allow her to complete any project.
-Thus, she aims to obtain the highest possible payoff, as showed by her preference $\rhd\colon h\rhd mh\rhd ml \rhd l.$ However, if in some situations she feels less confident, she might think she is unable to complete $h,$ and maximize the distortion $\rhd_1\colon mh\rhd_1 ml\rhd_1 l\rhd_1 h,$ to exclude any loss.
-Moreover, if her self-confidence is even lower, she may avoid undertaking $h$ and $mh,$ relegating them to the bottom of her distorted preference $\rhd_2\colon ml\rhd_2 l\rhd_2 mh \rhd_2 h,$ in which $mh$ is better than $h,$ since it produces fewer losses.
-Consider now $c\colon \X\to X$ defined by
+\begin{example}[Self-confidence in risky choices, inspired by the experiments of \citealt{ChuangChengChangChiang2013}] Consider a set $X=\{h,mh,ml,l\}$ of variants of some technological good (a computer, or a car) having respectively high ($h$), medium-high ($mh$), medium-low ($ml$), and low (l) quality and consumer's satisfaction.
+Such technologies are sophisticated, and demand increasing skills and expertise, but they also generate proportional losses (due to their original price and their maintenance costs), if they break down.
+The DM possesses the competences that would allow her to manage any good.
+Thus, she aims to obtain the highest satisfaction, as showed by her preference $\rhd$ such that $h\rhd mh\rhd ml \rhd l.$ However, if in some situations she feels less confident, she might think she is unable to use $h,$ and maximize the distortion $\rhd_1,$ determined by $mh\rhd_1 ml\rhd_1 l\rhd_1 h,$ to exclude any loss.
+Moreover, if her self-confidence is even lower, she may avoid considering $h$ and $mh,$ relegating them to the bottom of her distorted preference $\rhd_2$, defined by $ml\rhd_2 l\rhd_2 mh \rhd_2 h,$ in which $mh$ is better than $h,$ since it brings fewer losses.
+Assume that $c\colon \X\to X$ is defined by